2phi/weac/README.md

 ### v2.2
 - [ ] Finite fracture mechanics implementation for layered snow covers

+## Release history

 ### v2.1
+- Consistent use of coordinate system with downward pointing z-axis
-- [ ] Flip coordinate system and order of layers of the slab
+- Consitent top-to-bottom ordering of slab layers
-- [x] Allow for cutting PSTs from left or right side
+- Implementation of PSTs cut from either left or right side

-## Release history

 ### v2.0
 - Completely rewritten in Python